Clicky

 Jet skis, PWCs, Waverunners or whatever brand you want to call them, will have models that have special keys or driving modes.

-These modes can be a learning, slow, or ECO type of mode that limits power, makes the unit slow, and to those that don’t know… feel like it’s chugging, wants to cut off, and just don’t feel right.
+These modes can be a learning, slow, or ECO type of mode that limits power, makes the jet ski slow, and to those that don’t know… feel like it’s bogging down, wants to cut off, and just don’t feel right.

-Make sure you have the right key.
+Make sure you have the right key on your jet ski.
 When you first put the key on a Sea-Doo, it will say what key you have put on, and it will tell you what modes you’re in.

 9. Blown Engine

-Last, and hopefully not your problem, is that the engine is blown.
+Last, and hopefully not why your jet ski continues cutting off, bogs down, or stutters, is that the engine could be blown.

 A blown engine has lost its compression or is damaged.

-A lot more common on 2-stroke engines, but it can happen to 4-stroke, especially ones that were not taken care of or sunk.
+A lot more common on 2-stroke jet ski engines, but it can happen to 4-stroke, especially ones that were not taken care of or sunk.

 Author